yskforest/html_server/README.md

 # Edit .env to set your SERVER_NAME and HTTPS_PORT

 # 2. Generate a self-signed certificate
-chmod +x generate-cert.sh
-./generate-cert.sh localhost # or your actual server name
+sh generate-cert.sh localhost # or your actual server name

 # 3. Start the containers
 docker compose up -d